ironmansoftware/universal-dashboard-documentation/endpoints/endpoint-initialization.md

 ## Passing Variables to Endpoints

 Much like `global:` scope variables, variables that you pass to endpoints are available in all endpoints.
-To pas a variable, simply provide the name of the variable to the initialization cmdlet.
+To pass a variable, simply provide the name of the variable to the initialization cmdlet.

 ```text
 $MyVariable = "Hi, there!"